microsoft/PowerApps-TestEngine/samples/copilotstudiokit/README.md

 - Browser type will be Microsoft Edge
 - If conditional access policies require work profile you will switch to the edge work profile to obtain the single sign on cookies
-- You may need to change you config.json to set "useStaticContext": true for the login as in private browser login may not be supported by your organizations conditional access policies
+- You may need to change your **config.json** file to set  `"useStaticContext": true` for the login as in private browser login may not be supported by your organization's conditional access policies